| |

-This Mediterranean Grilled Vegetable combo is a family favorite for a quick and heart healthy meal.
+This Mediterranean Grilled Vegetable combo is a family favorite and the basis for a quick and heart-healthy meal.
 I love to toss the grilled vegetables with some chickpeas, olives and cooked farro or wheat berries, serve it over baby greens, and call that dinner.

 Grilled Mediterranean Vegetable Salad|Craving Something Healthy